-Alligator symbolism and meanings include ancient wisdom, primal instincts, good fortune, and other powerful connotations.
+Alligator symbolism and meanings include ancient wisdom, primal instincts, good fortune, and other dynamic traits.
 Alligators are native only to the Americas and China, so they are subjects of the mythology and folklore in the cultures of these regions.
 The alligator spirit animal is also an important figure in these cultures.

-In this post, you’ll learn about alligator meanings that are shared by many people, as well as distinct alligator symbols and mythology in unique cultures.
+In this post, you’ll learn about commonly shared alligator meanings, as well as distinct alligator symbolism in mythology.
 Plus, you’ll learn about the alligator spirit animal and totem.
 This post will also include folklore about caimans, who are a close cousin to alligators.
-If you’re curious about crocodiles, please visit my post about crocodile symbolism, meanings, and the crocodile spirit animal.
+(If you’re curious about crocodiles, please visit my post about crocodile symbolism, meanings, and the crocodile spirit animal.)

 Table of Contents